 The House passed the series of bills last week, so now it’s up to the Senate to make any changes to the funding proposal.

-Transit funding was left out of the package despite clear indication that there’s a fundamental shift taking place in how people want to get around.
+Transit funding was left out of the package despite a clear indication that there’s a fundamental shift taking place in how people want to get around.

 In fact, transit ridership is at its highest level since 1956, while per-person driving in Michigan has dropped almost 7% since 2005.
 About one-third of Michiganders are too young, too old, or are just physically or financially unable to drive.
 Transit has become a crucial part of the economic development strategies in Michigan’s talent-driven areas.
 And, every year Michigan voters overwhelmingly show their support for transit investments.